Pleshchuk/smtp/README.md

 # SMTP client python library
-In this repository you can find SMTP client python library which simplify usage of python smtplib library
+In this repository, you can find the SMTP client python library which simplifies the usage of the python smtplib library

 # Usage
-To use SMTP python clien library just copy the file smtp.py into directory with your program and import it from there Just use the next syntax for that
+To use SMTP python client library just copy the file smtp.py into directory with your program and import it from there Just use the next syntax for that
 ```
 from smtp import *